clashmar/Record-Store-API/README.md

 This is an ASP.NET web API built using the MVC design pattern.
 The application contains an embedded SQLite database.

 ## Features
+This applicaion is built in .NET 9, using an MVC pattern, and is comprised of a RESTful ASP.NET web API and a Blazor frontend app within a single solution.

-The user can perform all CRUD operations on a 3NF database, and can search for albums or artists in the database to return composite search results.
-Each endpoint is unit tested with NUnit.
+Users can perform all CRUD operations on an embedded 3NF SQLite database.

+Each backend layer is comprehensively tested with NUnit and Moq, and the frontend UI was styled primarily using Bulma.

 ## Instructions
 * Clone the repo: [https://github.com/clashmar/RecordStoreAPI.git]